yungyuc/nsdhw_22au/project/Twl09008181/README.md

 week1(11/07): Implement sequential kmeans by C++ and try to use pybind to call by python.
 week2(11/14): parallel kmeans algorithm study.
 week3(11/21): parallel programming framework study.
-week4(11/28): Implement paralle kmeans by C++.
+week4(11/28): Implement parallel kmeans by C++.
 week5(12/05): Testing and compare with sklearn kmeans.
 week6(12/12): Buffer time for checking speedup or add another features.
 week7(12/19): Prepare slides.
 week8(12/26): Project Present